Will I Need More Than One Scaling and Root Planing Treatment?

 Gum disease care from periodontal experts

 When it comes to treating gum disease, visiting a skilled periodontal specialist can offer the highest quality results for your oral health.
 Premier Periodontics provides treatments to address all stages of gum disease, including scaling and root planing for periodontitis.
-Schedule a consultation at one of our periodontal offices in Bellevue, Redmond, Mercer Island, Kent, Kirkland, Olympia, or Everett, WA to get the expert treatment needed to improve your gum health.
+Schedule a consultation at one of our periodontal offices in Bellevue, Redmond, Mercer Island, Kirkland, Olympia, or Everett, WA to get the expert treatment needed to improve your gum health.
 We look forward to caring for your smile!